lijun99/isce2-install/README.md

 export PATH=${PATH}:${ISCE_STACK}/alosStack
 ```

-please note that different stack processors may share the submodules with the same name, as explained by [the stack processor guide](https://github.com/isce-framework/isce2/tree/main/contrib/stack#important-note), you can load one at a time, which means if you are using one stack processor but want to switch to another, you need to switch to a new shell/terminal.
+please note that different stack processors may share the submodules with the same name, as explained by [the stack processor guide](https://github.com/isce-framework/isce2/tree/main/contrib/stack#important-note), you can load one stack processor at a time, which means if you are using one stack processor but want to switch to another, you need to switch to a new shell/terminal.

 ## Problems & Questions